jautschbach/texcollab/README.md

 # What is the "Advisor-Student/s Mergeless" model?

 The model consists of the
-`master` branch used by the senior author and a branch for each co-author ('student').
-The examples that follow use the branches `master` for the advisor and `barrymoo` for a student or postdoc co-author.
-The student is not supposed to commit to `master` and the advisor is not supposed to commit to the student branch.
+branch `main` used by the senior author and a branch for each co-author ('student').
+The examples that follow use the branches `main` for the advisor and `barrymoo` for a student or postdoc co-author.
+The student is not supposed to commit to `main` and the advisor is not supposed to commit to the student branch.
 Neither the student nor the advisor will ever use an automated `git` merge.

 `texcollab` makes a distinction between version-controlled files (primarily `tex` files) vs. other data that should not be under version control. `texcollab` provides commands to list version-controlled files that are different in the two branches, and an option to compare those files with the `meld` tool (or similar software) and merge the differences in `meld`.
 This way, there is always someone looking at the pieces that will get merged, and the aforementioned 'incomprehensible mess' is typically avoided. `meld` also has an option to merge all changes from a file in one branch to the same file